Rodmg/aquila-mqtt-sn-gateway/README.md

 ## Requirements

 - [Node.js](https://nodejs.org/en/) v4.X.X or newer.
-(Tested with v4.5.0 and v6.3.1)
+(Tested with v4.5.0+ and v6.3.1+)

 ## Usage

-1. Clone this repository and ``cd`` to the project directory

-2. Install dependencies:
+1. Install:

   ```
-  npm install
-  npm install -g bunyan
+  npm install -g aquila-gateway bunyan
   ```

+  *If you have problems installing, try with:* ``sudo npm install -g aquila-gateway bunyan --unsafe-perm``

-3. Run a MQTT broker on your PC, for example [Mosca](https://github.com/mcollina/mosca)
+2. Run a MQTT broker on your PC, for example [Mosca](https://github.com/mcollina/mosca)

-4. Connect the Bridge to the PC and identify which serial port it's connected to
+3. Connect the Bridge to the PC and identify which serial port it's connected to

-5. Run:
+4. Run:

   ```
-  ./aquila-gateway.js -p <your Bridge serial port> | bunyan
+  aquila-gateway -p <your Bridge serial port> | bunyan
   ```

 ## Advanced usage